 - 860 homes without any solar installed

-Homes with solar panels sold for 5-10% more than similar homes without them.
+Overall, our research showed that homes with owned solar panels sold for 5-10% more than comparable homes without solar panels.

 Value Drivers for Owning Solar